100 Notable alumni of

 -

-Sophie Grégoire Trudeau, also known as Sophie Grégoire, is a Canadian retired television host.
-She was married to 23rd prime minister of Canada, Justin Trudeau; the couple separated in 2023.
+Sophie Grégoire Trudeau is a Canadian public speaker and retired television host.
+She married Justin Trudeau, the 23rd prime minister of Canada, in 2005; the couple separated in 2023.
 She is involved in charity work, social work, and public speaking focused mainly on the environment, women's issues, and children's issues.
-She was an ambassador for the WE Charity, which fell into scandal in 2020.

 -